jshannon63/laravel-psr15-middleware/README.md

 # Use PSR-15 compliant middleware in Laravel

 #### What it does and why:
-PHP-FIG standards related to the HHTP Message Interface (PSR-7) have been in place for some time now.
+PHP-FIG standards related to the HTTP Message Interface (PSR-7) have been in place for some time now.
 The standard for HTTP Handlers (PSR-15) is approved as of Jan 22, 2018.

 Laravel already provides a pathway for obtaining PSR-7 request objects from route closures or controller methods.
 Laravel also allows returning PSR-7 response objects from a route or controller.
 However, having a new PSR related to middleware doesn't necessarily mean that Laravel needs to implement a compliant middleware stack... nor should it.
 Using a bridge (like this library) is a perfectly acceptable way to adopt PSR-15 capabilities within Laravel without completely changing the underlying framework.